 Article XVI: Amendments

-These Bylaws may be amended by the affirmative vote of two-thirds (2/3) of the members of DAMX present in person at a duly constituted general meeting of DAMX.
+These Bylaws may be amended by the affirmative vote of two-thirds (2/3) of the members of DAMX present in person, including by electronic means, at a duly constituted general meeting of DAMX.
 Written text of any proposed amendments shall be distributed with the advance notice of the general meeting at which such amendments will be discussed or voted upon.

 I, William J. H. Chapman, Chair of Democrats Abroad Mexico, do hereby certify the above and foregoing Bylaws of Democrats Abroad Mexico, consisting of 22 pages including this page, to be a true and correct copy of the bylaws adopted by said organization at its Annual General Meeting held on January 13, 2000, at the Nueva Posada Hotel/Restaurant in Ajijic, Jalisco, Mexico; and as amended by a two-thirds majority of said organization at its Annual General Meeting held at the Gran Hotel de la Ciudad de Mexico in Mexico City, Mexico, on October 25, 2007; and as amended by a two-thirds majority of said organization at a special meeting at the Sheraton Terrace Hotel in Puerto Vallarta, Jalisco, Mexico, on March 9, 2009; and as amended by a two-thirds majority of said organization at its Annual General Meeting held at the Hotel Geneve in Mexico City, Mexico, on April 1, 2017; and as amended by a two-thirds majority of said organization at a special meeting held via WebEx on June 21, 2018; and as amended by a two-thirds majority of said organization at its Annual General Meeting held via WebEx, on May 30, 2020; and as amended by a two-third majority of said organization at its Annual General Meeting held via Zoom on March 14, 2021.